susiegriggo/Phynteny/README.md

 Bouras, G., Nepal, R., Houtak, G., Psaltis, A. J., Wormald, P. J., & Vreugde, S. (2023).
 Pharokka: a fast scalable bacteriophage annotation tool.
 Bioinformatics, 39(1), btac776.
 ```

+If you found Phynteny useful and would like to get even better annotations for your phages check out [phold](https://github.com/gbouras13/phold)!